Waiting for news, families of Israeli hostages share their loved ones' lives and dreams

-They range from babies to the elderly.
+They range from babies to retirees.
 Most are civilians.
 Israel says at least 199 people taken during the Hamas attack are being held captive in Gaza.

 For now, they wait, desperate to find out whether the hostages are even alive.
 And they tell their stories.
 Here are some of them.